 East of the shooting ground is a pond, worth passing by for species like Sedge Warbler.

-Breeding species: Icterine Warbler, Marsh Warbler, Garden Warbler, Blackcap, Dunnock, Linnet, Common Cuckoo, Lesser Whitethroat and Greater Whitethroat.
+Breeding species: Icterine Warbler, Marsh Warbler, Garden Warbler, Blackcap, Dunnock, Linnet, Cuckoo, Lesser Whitethroat and Greater Whitethroat.

 Autumn: The area is frequented as a foraging area by quite some migrating birds, especially thrushes.
-Eurasian Woodcock and Hen Harrier has been seen in late autumn.
+Woodcock and Hen Harrier has been seen in late autumn.

 A visit at Limhamns old shooting range could be combined with a walk (WSW) over the ridge down to the lagoon at Terekudden and Stenören.